Update: August 2018

 Day trip to Nikko

 Nikko was the perfect little day trip from the hustle of Tokyo.
 After spending a week in the city, it was so nice to see the lush trees and dewy atmosphere of Nikko.
-The preserved town was inspiring and lead to the iconic Shinkyo Bridge.
+There are lots great things to do in Nikko, the preserved town was inspiring and lead to the iconic Shinkyo Bridge.
 Exploring the Buddhist and Shinto shrines and temples was peaceful and.
 We didn’t have the time, but I’ve read other blogs that suggest going that extra mile and see the waterfalls.

 Day trip to Odawara